 Just like the Journal Template, you can sort, filter your goals based on tags, and create dates, and properties.

-It doesn’t matter at which stage of your life you are at, creating and tracking a personal budget is a necessity to keep you sane in tracking your finances.
+It doesn’t matter at which stage of your life you are, creating and tracking a personal budget is a necessity to keep you sane in tracking your finances.
 It can be overwhelming for some to start this process, but at the primary level, it’s about your income and expense.

 Notion’s Personal Budget template gets you started to do that immediately.
 The tabular view comes prebuilt in the template ready with income and expense categories.
 You can add more line items or edit existing categories.